johnmcfarlane/papers/c++/error-handling.md

 The program can assume that defects have been eliminated.
 Assuming bugs do not occur, no assert expression will ever be false.
-This means that assert statements behave as if they are not there.
+This means that instrumentation is unnecessary and assert statements behave as if they are not there:

 ```c++
 #define ASSERT(condition) ((void)0)